 Common Plumbing FAQs

-The articles below are here to help you!
-We hope that the information is beneficial.
+The answers below are here to help you!
+We hope the information is beneficial.

 Put ice cubes in the disposal (about 1/2 way), run the disposal, flush out with cold water.
 Next put 1/2 a lemon and grind it up.